General settings of form component

 Data settings

-The settings in the Data tab are utilized for configuring end-user input data, determining how it interacts with other field data within the form, and how it is stored on the server, such as setting a default value or configuring data calculations.
+The settings in the Data tab are used to configure end-user input data: how it interacts with other field data within the form, and how it is stored on the server, such as setting a default value or configuring data calculations.

 Default Value

 This option is used to define the default value which will be displayed in the field when the form is rendered.
-If the end-user does not make any change in the field, the default value data will be saved with the submission.
+If the end-user does not make any change to the field, the default value will be saved with the submission.

 Input Format

 This option is used to force the output of the field to be sanitized in a specific format.
-There are 3 format options: Plain, HTML, Raw
+There are 3 format options: Plain, HTML, and Raw.

 Persistent

 This option is used to determine how the field data will be stored when the form is submitted.
-There are 3 persistent options: None, Server, Client.
+There are 3 persistence options: None, Server, and Client.
 The default selected option is Server.

-- None: The front-End will submit the data to the backend, but the backend will not store the value.
-This option should be selected in case the client-side logic is needed on the form without the requirement of sending or saving the data to the server.
+- None: The front-end will submit the data to the backend, but the backend will not store the value.
+Select this option when client-side logic is needed on the form without the need to send or save the data to the server.

-- Client: The Front-End will not submit the data to the backend, and the backend will not store the value.
-This option should be selected in case the server needs to intercept data for workflows such as logic or calculations, but there is no need or desire for the data to be stored.
+- Client: The front-end will not submit the data to the backend, and the backend will not store the value.
+Select this option when the server needs to intercept data for workflows such as logic or calculations, but the data does not need to be stored.

 Protected